lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 Characters are free to roleplay wounds creatively; they are deliberately vague to give freedom for interpretation based on the circumstances at hand.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The system assumes that there are no long-term effects from damage; no broken bones, severed arteries or internal organs damaged.
+The system assumes that there are no long-term effects from damage; no broken bones, severed arteries or internal organs damaged.
 If you're going to impose more serious effects, you'll need to manually adjust your [Healing](/fs3/fs3-3/combat.html#healing).
+{% endfs3tip %}

 <a name="knockout"/>

 # Knockout

-There is no death in FS3, except at the admin or player’s discretion.
+There is no death in FS3 combat, except at the admin or player’s discretion.
 The worst result of combat is a knockout, which means you have been taken out of the fight.

 Knockout does **not** literally mean you are knocked unconscious, although that is an easy interpretation.
-You could be out cold, writhing in pain, subdued, panicked, sitting in a disabled vehicle, killed, or any other appropriate result – as long as you’re no longer fighting.
+You could be out cold, writhing in pain, subdued, panicked, sitting in a disabled vehicle, killed, or any other appropriate result--as long as you’re no longer fighting.

-At the end of any turn in which you took damage and your total Wound Modifier is 1 or more, you must make a Knockout Roll, modified by your total wound modifier.
-Each game determines which ability is used for the Knockout Roll.
-For an example, see **[FS3 Core](/fs3/fs3-3/core.html)**.
+At the end of any turn in which you took damage and your total Wound Modifier is 1 or more, you must make a Knockout Roll (using Composure by default), modified by your total wound modifier.

 <a name="luck"/>